810Teams/google-search-extractor-backend/README.md

 ```

 ### Stopping
-To stop the project, simply press the `CTRL` and `C` key simultaneously in the Command Prompt or Terminal windows that is running the project.
+To stop the project, simply press the `CTRL` and `C` key simultaneously in the Command Prompt or Terminal window that is running the project.

 ## Pages
 In this way, the project will be run in the localhost, which can be accessed via the browser by typing this URL.